Govt giving message that those in power can do anything: Priyanka on Lakhimpur Kheri violence | Politics

 ''The message that is coming out of it is that if someone is in power, is a minister or a BJP leader, he can do anything.
 There is no justice for the common people, the poor, farmers, Dalits and women.
 I want to tell Narendra Modiji that this is the message that he is giving to people,'' she said.

+''We came here like thieves and the one who has committed the crime is giving interviews on television, his father has not resigned and is still our home minister.
+Yet you say that Uttar Pradesh is the number one state in the country when it come to law and order.
+Where is law and order?'' she asked.

+The Congress leader said on Wednesday, when she visited the family members of journalist Raman Kashyap, who was among the eight people killed in Sunday's violence, they told her that the post-mortem report is unreadable.

-On her meetings with the bereaved families since Wednesday, when the Uttar Pradesh government released her from detention and allowed her to go to Lakhimpur and Bahraich , the Congress general secretary said, ''We have met the families of all the deceased farmers.
+On her meetings with the bereaved families since Wednesday, when the Uttar Pradesh government released her from detention and allowed her to go to Lakhimpur and Bahraich, Gandhi said, ''We have met the families of all the deceased farmers.
 Everyone says they are not bothered about the compensation, they are only concerned about the dismissal of the minister of state for home and the arrest of the criminals.''
-She also said the families of the victims have some video clips of Sunday's incident that show what transpired that day. ''The family members have said that they want justice,'' she stressed.
+She also said the families of the victims have some video clips that show what transpired in Lakhimpur Kheri on Sunday. ''The family members have said they want justice,'' she stressed.

 The magistrate and the police officers present on the spot subsequently allowed only Congress leaders Naseemuddin Siddiqui and Tanuj Punia, who had come with Gandhi, to proceed along with her to meet the families of the deceased farmers.